ranja-sarkar/Classification/docs/chapter1.md

 It is noteworthy at this point that I mentioned earlier hypothesis testing is a design-based approach, while machine learning is a model-based approach, both are statistical approaches with different treatments.

-Coming back to sensitivity, it provides an approach to quantify the relationship between model performance and sample data size for a given problem.
+Coming back to sensitivity, it provides an approach to quantify the relationship between model performance and data (consumed by the model) for a given problem.
 Datasets may be too small to effectively capture the capability of a predictive model or too large where data augmentation might not improve model performance.
 A learning curve yields the sensitivity of the model, which is model performance versus data size.
+It tells how sensitive the model is to the size of data used for training.